DonyaElbanna/Evaluating-articles-with-NLP/README.md

 ## Description

-- Project starts with building the HTML file with the SCSS and JavaScript files.
+- Project starts with building the HTML files with the SCSS and JavaScript files.
 - Setting up Webpack with loaders and plugins.
 - Using meaning cloud to request for the Sentiment Analysis API data.
 - Using jest to run tests.